Xpost2000/slideshow/README.md

 ## Usage / Running

-Running the program will lead to a blank page It includes a dummy slideshow that was used for testing which also demonstrates all the features of the markup language.
+Running the program will lead to a blank page.

 The page in question will look like this:
 ![Blank Page!](./media/1.png)

+You can load a slide by dragging it onto the program as the gifs in the '_Media_' section demonstrate.